-Meet Our Veterinarians: Animal Lovers to the Core
+Meet Our Team: Animal Lovers to the Core

 Have you met our veterinary staff yet?
 You can meet them online, too.

 “I’m one of those very fortunate people in life who looks forward to coming to work each day because I actually get to do something I love.
 Whether it’s simply giving wellness exams and getting to play with an adorable puppy or kitten, performing a challenging surgery or helping return a sick pet to health.
 I’m lucky to have the opportunity to make a difference and enjoy that daily sense of fulfillment.” – Dr. Silverman

 I graduated from the College of Veterinary Medicine at Michigan State University in 1984.
 After being an associate veterinarian in eastern Massachusetts for several years, I acquired the Melrose Animal Clinic and became Owner and Hospital Director in 1991.
 I take great pride in the excellent care and outstanding service provided at the animal clinic, and consider myself extremely fortunate to have found a career and practice that I find so personally fulfilling.

 My professional areas of interest include wellness and preventative care, general and orthopedic surgery, teeth cleaning, and internal medicine.
 I am a member of the American Veterinary Medical Association, the American Animal Hospital Association, the Massachusetts Veterinary Medical Association, as well as the American Veterinary Dental Society and the Veterinary Surgical Laser Society.

 When not busy at the practice, I can usually be found with my three children and our pet, Mia, an adorable kitty who we rescued from a stray litter.
 I am an avid Boston sports fan and in addition, enjoy biking, exercising, and golf, when I can find the time.